hydroframe/parflow_python_shortcourse/README.md

 - [ParFlow Website](https://parflow.org/): General information about the code and updates
 - [Parflow Blog](http://parflow.blogspot.com/): Tips on workflows and common issues
 - [Parflow GitHub Repo](https://github.com/parflow/parflow): Where all of the code lives and development happens
-- [ParFlow user Group](): **NEED link to this**
+- [ParFlow user Group](https://groups.google.com/u/1/g/parflow): **NEED link to this**
-- [ParFlow Read the Docs](https://parflow-docs.readthedocs.io/en/latest/intro.html): Complete documentation of all ParFlow keys and options.
+- [ParFlow Read the Docs](https://parflow.readthedocs.io/en/latest/index.html): Complete documentation of all ParFlow keys and options.
-- [ParFlow manual pdf](https://github.com/parflow/parflow/blob/master/parflow-manual.pdf): PDF version of the manual.
+- [ParFlow manual pdf](https://github.com/parflow/parflow/blob/master/parflow-manual.pdf): now older, PDF version of the manual.

 ## Setting up your run enviroment
 If you are working with ParFlow through the python interface you will need two things (1) the actual ParFlow model, you can build this locally or run it through a Docker and (2) the python tools for interacting with ParFlow.